 For your wedding there can be multiple moments that symbolize the union of the couple in their different expressions, would you like a unique and unforgettable union ceremony?
 Apart from performing your religious and civil ceremony, live a unique moment with some of these trendy ceremonies!
 We invite you to know some of them!

-8 spiritual ceremonies, everything you need to know about your wedding:
+8 ceremonies types: everything you need to know about your wedding:

 The universe possesses a divine order: Mayan Ceremony